 Alternatively, a business may lack the requisite in-house personnel required to do a risk assessment.
 These companies may outsource risk assessments to third-party companies.
 This often applies to small and medium-sized businesses.
 Outsourcing risk assessments should follow due process as it provides outsiders access to internal security controls, customer and employee data, and all IT infrastructures.
 There are plenty of individual consultants and companies capable of performing risk assessments competently.
 A business should consider the following guidelines before outsourcing:

 - Seek recommendations: Recommendations from others can be a valuable way to find the best third-parties to engage.
 Alternatively, a company can obtain good referrals from organizations such as the Better Business Bureau and the Chamber of Commerce.

 - Vet the selected assessor: Recommendations are not enough.
 A business must take the necessary steps to determine the assessor’s effectiveness.
 An organization can vet the assessor through past feedback and reviews from past clients.

-- Always ask for a quoted price: Risk assessments cost consists of the critical factors that influence the decision of a risk assessor.
+- Always ask for a quoted price: Risk assessments cost consists of the critical factors that influence a risk assessor’s decision.
 Although quoted prices may fluctuate due to an organization’s scope and size, a quoted price provides a rough estimate of the assessment costs.